Yulv-git/Model-Inference-Deployment/README.md

 <font size=4><b><big> Contributing </b></big></font>

-If you find errors in this repo. or have any suggestions, please feel free to please feel free to pull requests.
+If you find any errors, or have any suggestions, please feel free to please feel free to pull requests.